onlyfur/onlyfur/README.md

 **🌐 CORS errors from Vercel deployments?**
 - ✅ **FIXED!** API now automatically allows new development branches and preview URLs
-- � **Auto-Allow System**: New Vercel deployments are automatically recognized and allowed
+- 🚀 **Auto-Allow System**: New Vercel deployments are automatically recognized and allowed
 - 🔧 **Smart Pattern Matching**:
   - Any `*.vercel.app` domain containing project keywords (`onlyfur`, `k3noxs-projects`, `creatorplattform`)
   - Git branch URLs: `projectname-git-branchname-username.vercel.app`
   - Local development: Any `localhost:*` or `127.0.0.1:*` port
 - 📝 **No Manual Updates Needed**: New development branches work immediately without code changes
+- 🔇 **Error Throttling**: CORS errors are limited to one per origin per minute to prevent console spam and browser crashes
-- � **Logging**: Console logs show when new origins are auto-allowed for debugging
+- 🔍 **Logging**: Console logs show when new origins are auto-allowed for debugging

 **Other issues:**
 - **Database connection failed**: Check PostgreSQL is running